NinaXIII/PowerApps-ESPC24/README.md

 * Send a Reminder with Power Automate
 * Send Files via Power Automate

-## Why you should feel dirty and asahamed about everything that we did in the last 5 hours and how you can create enterprise ready solutions with the Power Platform
+## Why you should feel dirty and ashamed about everything that we did in the last 5 hours and how you can create enterprise ready solutions with the Power Platform